jacklandrin/OnlySwitch/README.md

 If you have other good ideas 💡, feel free to send an E-mail to me.

-🚀The future plan is to make OnlySwitch become a toolkit-sharing platform.
-OnlySwitch will allow developers to distribute shell, apple script and javascript code to create more features. @AruSeito and I are implementing this plan.
-If you are also interested in it, feel free to join us.

 ## Donate
 If you like it, help support this app by giving me a cup of tea for me to keep coding.
 <p align="center">